Kochurovskyi/Business_Analytics/README.md

 <img src="https://github.com/Kochurovskyi/Business_Analytics/blob/main/Misc/Known.png" alt="drawing" width="1000"/>

-The difference is that [known_behaviors]( https://github.com/Kochurovskyi/Business_Analytics/blob/main/Datasets/known_behaviors_1.xlsx) has columns “Mortgage, Pension, Savings” but [known_behaviors]( https://github.com/Kochurovskyi/Business_Analytics/blob/main/Datasets/unknown_behaviors_0.csv) doesn’t have it – we need to predict it.
+The difference is that [known_behaviors]( https://github.com/Kochurovskyi/Business_Analytics/blob/main/Datasets/known_behaviors_1.xlsx) has columns “Mortgage, Pension, Savings”, but [unknown_behaviors]( https://github.com/Kochurovskyi/Business_Analytics/blob/main/Datasets/unknown_behaviors_0.csv) doesn’t have it – we need to predict it.
+These file contain data related to each customer of the bunk.
+It has some personal information like Age, Income, working or non-working information and others and historical data of customer relation with bank like Months contract, Debt to Equity Ratio, Loan Accounts, Number of Purchased Products.
+It has everything to analyze and predict the customer’s behaviors in the future.

+## Exploratory Analysis

+## Predictive model

+## Proscriptive model

+## Clusterization model

-## Courses (Coursera)
+## Conclusions

+## Coursera details and certificates

 ### Data Visualization with Tableau Specialization

 **Course 1. - Fundamentals of Visualization with Tableau**